angusll/TFRecord_utils/README.md

 # TFRecord_utils
-Utils to read, encode images and save as a TFRecord
+Utils to read, encode images and save as a TFRecord.
+Reads from dataframe containin fps of image and its label, then encode it to TFRecords.
+Use mantichora package to multiprocess the encoding process

 Packages required:<br>
 tqdm<br>